Fake Lao Tzu Quote

 This is not a quote from the Tao Te Ching:

 “If you are depressed, you are living in the past.
 If you are anxious, you are living in the future.
 If you are at peace, you are living in the moment.”

 The latter is quoted in a translation to English with the exact above wording, in the West Los Angeles Buddhist Temple Bulletin, volume 57, July-August 2014.

-The Buffet quote also has the same wording, but with the following addition: “Past is waste paper, present is newspaper, and future is a question paper!”
+The Buffett quote also has the same wording, but with the following addition: “Past is waste paper, present is newspaper, and future is a question paper!”

-It seems that Buffet quotes someone else and then adds his own metaphor to it.
+It seems that Buffett quotes someone else and then adds his own metaphor to it.
 It is from a 2015 book by David Conellias: Let's Do Life, page 30.
-Could it be that Warren Buffet has read the Buddhist bulletin?
+Could it be that Warren Buffett has read the Buddhist bulletin?